adform/adform-android-sdk/README.md

 			android:layout_height="wrap_content" />

 * Note that, when initializing a view master tag is set by providing it to the view parameters.
-* Rignt now, this view does not respond to width and height, and it is set by default vales (320x50 for phones, 728x90 for tablets).
 * Gravity can be changed by inserting the adView into the container and changing its position.